papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 > `gcloud compute --project "[projectname]" ssh --zone "us-east1-c" "[opsman_vm_instance_name]"`

-Once logged in, execute the following commands to login to the BOSH director -
-> `
+- Use the `bosh` cli to connect to the Director using the IP found earlier.
+> `bosh alias-env pcf -e <DIRECTOR-IP> --ca-cert /var/tempest/workspaces/default/root_ca_certificate`

+- Login to the `bosh` cli using the username, and password found earlier.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4MTc5ODA5MV19
+eyJoaXN0b3J5IjpbLTE2OTEyODUwOTBdfQ==
 -->